DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 Your superpower is not being confined by the dictates of a ticking in-game clock.
 Without that constraint you're capable of coaching yourself to greatness.
 Drive faster and think less?
 How about drive smarter and think differently?

-"Play faster" isn't entirely without merit, and its proponents aren't fools.
+"Play faster" isn't without merit, and its proponents aren't fools.
 But it's crap advice.